apache/systemds/docs/dml-language-reference.md

 The syntax for an if statement is as follows:

-    if (predicate) {
+    if (predicate1) {
         statement1
         statement2
         ...
-    } [ else {
+    } [ else if (predicate2){
         statement1
         statement2
         ...
+    } ] [ else {
+        statement1
+        statement2
+        ...
     } ]

-The If statement has two bodies: the if body (evaluated if the predicate evaluates to true) and the optional else body (evaluated otherwise).
-Both, the statements in the if body and else body must be surrounded by braces, even if the body only has a single statement.
-The if body and else body may contain any sequence of statements.
+The If statement has three bodies: the `if` body (evaluated if predicate1 evaluates to true), the optional `else if` body (evaluated if predicate2 evaluates to true) and the optional `else` body (evaluated otherwise).
+There can be multiple `else if` bodies with different predicates but at most one `else` body.
+The bodies may contain any sequence of statements.
+If only a single statement is enclosed in a body, the braces surrounding the statement can be omitted.

 ##### Examples